A scruple for hard decisions

 Unlimited scruples.
 Cancel anytime.
 For people who make hard calls weekly.

-- Is this just ChatGPT?
+- Is this just ChatGPT with a costume?

-- Why not a panel of pros and cons?
+- Why not pros and cons?

-- Does it know who I am?
+- Will it know who I am?

 - What if I disagree with the verdict?